 Her attention is fully with us.
 She sits relaxed looking directly at you.
 She is content and happy with what she has right now.
 The Empress often represents where a woman wants to be in life.

-The Empress embodies femininity, fertility, beauty and romance.
-This is a woman of power.
-Although the Rider-Waite-Smith Tarot deck's Empress shows no child or pregnancy, other decks often depict her either pregnant or nursing a baby or both.
-She is first and foremost a mother.
+The Empress embodies femininity, fertility, beauty, creativity, self expression and feminine desires.
+Her empire is a harmonious blend of all the elements which nurture creativity and growth.
+Although the RWS deck's Empress shows no child or pregnancy, other decks often depict her either pregnant or nursing a baby or both symbolising fertility.
 This card can point to a pregnancy or the desire to be fertile and pregnant.
-She sits in fertile lands abundant with crops, fruits and, in some decks, farm animals.
-This card can represent the desires of man.
-The symbology often contains references to Venus, the greek and roman godess of love, beauty and fertility.
+The symbology often contains references to Venus, the Greek and Roman goddess of love, beauty and fertility.
 Venus in Latin translates as love or sexual desire.
 The appearance of The Empress can indicate plans, events or endeavours that have not yet come to fruition but are gestating, growing and receiving, or needing, nurture.
-As a person she points to a mother, or mother figure.
+As a person she can be a mother, or mother figure.

-Numerology: The Empress is card number 3 of the major arcana.
-This is the number of creativity, joy, social gatherings.
+Numerology: The Empress is card number 3 of the Major Arcana.
+This is the number of creativity, joy, good fortune, self expression and social gatherings.

 © Phuture Me Ltd 2010-2018.
 All rights reserved.